 Seoul Park in Tashkent is a gift from South Korea to Uzbekistan, designed with the aim of spreading South Korean culture, as well as a symbol of collaboration between the two countries.
-The green zone is made in the ancient Korean traditions: artificial ponds with bridges, neat flower beds, national buildings, wall decoration with drawings and hieroglyphs.
+This green zone is made in the ancient Korean traditions: artificial ponds with bridges, neat flower beds, national buildings, wall decoration with drawings and hieroglyphs.
 Coming to the park you can experience a place with a meditative atmosphere and enjoy the calm walks in silence and contemplation of nature.
 A large bell stands in the center of the park as a symbol of friendship between the different camps of the world.
 The Seoul park was under renovation during the summer 2020.
 Entrance fee is 10 000 sum.

 Opened in 2019, Tashkent City Park is the largest park area in Uzbekistan.
 The park is an example of a modern entertainment center that includes dancing fountains, wax figure museum and even a flying theater.